albertattard/java-boot-camp/docs/13-testing/01-junit-5.md

    ...

-   AppTest > The value (1) should be converted to -1 PASSED
+   Custom negative number conversion > The value '(1)' should be converted to -1 PASSED

-   AppTest > The value (10) should be converted to -10 PASSED
+   Custom negative number conversion > The value '(10)' should be converted to -10 PASSED

-   AppTest > The value (100) should be converted to -100 PASSED
+   Custom negative number conversion > The value '(100)' should be converted to -100 PASSED

-   AppTest > The value (1000) should be converted to -1000 PASSED
+   Custom negative number conversion > The value '(1000)' should be converted to -1000 PASSED

-   AppTest > The value 10 should be converted to 10 PASSED
+   Custom negative number conversion > The value '10' should be converted to 10 PASSED

-   ...
+   BUILD SUCCESSFUL in 2s
+   5 actionable tasks: 5 executed
    ```

    The values are converted using our converter and then by the default converter.